Rutvikrj26/rutvikrj26/README.md

 **Current Status**

-- Working as a Lead Software Engineer @ UofT (AI in Healthcare)
+- Working as a Lead Software Engineer @ UofT (AI in Medicine)

 **Previous Experiecnes**